Professor of Philosophy

 Crary is also known for Beyond Moral Judgment (Harvard, 2007), which challenges received images of the nature and difficulty of moral thought by bringing out the moral dimension of all language.
 While finishing her doctorate in philosophy at the University of Pittsburgh, she co-edited and wrote the introduction to The New Wittgenstein (Routledge, 2000), which continues to influence debates over Wittgenstein's philosophy.
 Crary is a member of a number of international research groups devoted to subjects such as ordinary language philosophy, the rational aspirations of social criticism and feminism and philosophy.

-Professor Crary is Chair of Philosophy at the New School for Social Research and Founding Co-Director of the New School's University-wide Graduate Certificate in Gender and Sexuality Studies.
+Professor Crary is a former Chair of Philosophy at the New School for Social Research and Founding Co-Director of the New School's University-wide Graduate Certificate in Gender and Sexuality Studies.
 A recent interview regarding her work and views is available here.

 PhD in Philosophy 1999, University of Pittsburgh